 - Pests & diseases

-In order to gain more information of the coffee sector, a questionnaire was made to ask stakeholders of the area.
+In order to gain more information of the coffee sector, a questionnaire was made to ask stakeholders of the area, over a 3 week period.
 The stakeholders were predominantly from the private sector, as the private sector works closest with the local farmers.
 The stakeholder groups that partook in the questionnaire were;

 - Coffee platforms